-What Expats Need to Know About Financial Advice
+What You Need to Know About Financial Advice

 Why use a Registered Investment Advisor (RIAs)?

-Registered Investment Advisors (RIAs) in the United States, such as Freeman Capital Management LLC, are governed by the Securities and Exchange Commission (SEC) and are held to a higher standard known as a fiduciary.
+Registered Investment Advisors (RIAs) in the United States, such as Freeman Capital Management LLC, are governed by US Securities laws and are held to a higher standard known as a fiduciary.

 What is a fiduciary?